dd-fullstack-cohort-33/lecture-notes/snap-challenges/snap-07-js-events/js-events.md

 Create a simple .html file with a single button.
-Usingdocument.getElementById change the background color of the button on click.
+Using document.getElementById change the background color of the button on click.